pdesrochers01/MachineLearningPlan/README.md

 1. Identify extra data that would be useful.
 1. Document what we have learned.

-# Data transformation and validation (prepare the data)
+# Data Preparation
 *Notes: We should always work on copies of the data (keep the original dataset intact) and write functions for all data transformations*
-1. Data cleaning:
+1. Data cleaning: remove duplicates, correct errors, deal with missing values, normalization, data type conversions, etc.
-    - Fix or remove outliers.
-    - Fill in missing values (e.g., with zero, mean, median, etc.) or drop their rows (or columns).
-    - Drop the attributes that provide no useful information for the task.
 1. Feature engineering, where appropriate:
     - Decompose features (e.g., categorical, date/time, etc.)
     - Enhance features (e.g., log(x), sqrt(x), x square, etc.)
     - Aggregate features into promising new features.
     - Standardize or normalize features.
+1. Split into training and evaluation sets

-# Build the model
+# Build and train the model
 *Notes: If the data is huge, we should sample smaller training sets so we can train many different models in a reasonable time.
 Automate these steps as much as possible.*
 1. Shortlist promising models.
 1. Build the models.